Here bro, take a fat rip and feel the universe bro... It's heal you fur sure

 After you finish activating this Effect, you cannot move quicker than a walk (max 15 feet per Round) for one minute and suffer a -1 dice penalty for an hour.
 Exhaustion’s penalty and duration stacks with multiple activations.

-Use up this ________ and spend a Free Action.
+Use up this A pink and bubbly drink in a cocktail glass and spend a Quick Action.

 The trap looks like food or drink.
 Only those who have seen this trap before can identify it as a trap.
 Anyone who is aware of the trap may intuitively avoid, trigger, or destroy it.